cherie11/cs231n/README.md

 # cs231n
 Code related to its assignments

-* Complement all bonuses and some extra work
+* Complete all bonuses and some extra work